justachetan/DiffGeoOps/README.md

 First, use '--mode 0' to generate files for containing value of the operator and then plot the operatore using '--mode 1' and '--mesh'.
-For --ops, the operations are encoded as:
+For '--ops', the operations are encoded as:
   - 1: Mean Curvature
   - 2: Gaussian Curvature
   - 3: Principal Curvatures